apduvuri/Migrate-to-AzureDBPostgreSQL/AWSRDS-to-Flexible-offline-migration-using-cli.md

 ### Step 1 - Connect to the source
 * In this tutorial, source PostgreSQL version used is 14.8 and it is installed in one of the Azure VM with operating system as Ubuntu.
-* Source PostgreSQL instance contains around 10 databases and for this tutorial we are going to migrate "ticketdb","timedb","salesdb" and "postgres" into Azure Database for PostgreSQL – Flexible server.
+* Source PostgreSQL instance contains around 10 databases and for this tutorial we are going to migrate “testdb3, testdb6, and testschema” into Azure Database for PostgreSQL – Flexible server.

 ![azmigrationsource](media/az_migration_source_cli.png)